Animatronics: History

 Before electronics, animatronics were simply puppets made to work with clockwork.
 These are known today as automata.
 For most of human history, it has not been possible to create a moving figure resembling a person that was not directly puppeted by another person.

 In the renaissance era, the first clockwork automated humanoid figures were created.
-These were complex with many movements, however the figures were extremely large as they contained large cam shaft mechanisms in the base with the introduction of electricity.
-The mechanisms to create a humanoid figure got smaller and smaller, however very few of the created figures looked human.
+These were complex with many movements, however the figures were extremely large as they contained large cam shaft mechanisms in the base.
+With the introduction of electricity the mechanisms to create a humanoid figure got smaller and smaller, however very few of the created figures looked human.

+Animatronics have not always been known by that name.
+Before the term became common, they were usually referred to as robots, as at the time, robots and animatronics performed virtually the same function.
+Since then, robots have become known as more practical programmable machines that do not necessarily resemble living creatures.
+Robots (or other artificial beings) designed to convincingly resemble humans are known as androids.
+The term animatronics is a portmanteau of animate and electronics.
+The term Audio-Animatronics was coined by Walt Disney in 1961 when he started developing professional animatronics for entertainment and film.

-The first audio animatronic to convincingly imitate a human was Walt Disney's Abraham Lincoln attraction at the Illinois State Pavilion of the 1964 New York World's Fair.
+The first audio animatronic to convincingly imitate a human without direct human puppeteering was Walt Disney's Abraham Lincoln attraction at the Illinois State Pavilion of the 1964 New York World's Fair.
 This marked a change in the industry, as computers were a pivotal part in creating the figure.

+In the modern era, animatronics have become cheaper to produce, so much so that many companies make small animatronic toys.
+For example, FurReal Friends's lineup of animatronic animal plushies.